 How much water should we store is also necessary for planning.
 There is varying opinons about how much water families at home should store, I think it should be minimum of one gallon per person per day for at least seven days, preferably fourteen days for drinking and hygiene.
 A family of four would need approximately 28 gallons for 1 week, or 56 gallons for 2 weeks.
 Store tap water in new approved barrels (airtight) and treat with "Water Preserver" concentrate for a five year long term storage.

-A water source such as a pool becomes a huge asset when you have our Survival Water Filter Bottle.
+A water source such as a pool becomes a huge asset when you have our Water Bottle Filters.
 This portable water filtration system will filter 100 gallons of pool water and disinfect and remove any harmful chemicals, bacteria and viruses.

 Water Storage for Schools should provide each student with 4 oz. of water per waking hours (12 hrs.) for 3 days.
 This would require a school with a population of 500 students to store ten 55 gallon barrels of water.
 If part of the student population left school within the first 24 hours that amount could be reduced.

 Do not buy or use used barrels.
 They are cheap, but cannot be recycled as safe long term water storage because you cannot completely remove what was previously stored in the barrel.
 Be it fruit juice concentrate or coke syrup, the remaining residue is in the walls of the plastic, which will result in a fungus growth inside the barrel.